umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/secrets-management.md

 In order for this to work, when adding the secret, the Key value should be all the settings' names joined by double underscores.

-For example, to change the Serilog's default options under "Serilog" > "MinimumLevel" > "Default" key, the Secret key would look like this:
+For example, to change the Serilog's default options under `Serilog:MinimumLevel:Default`, the Secret key would look like this:

 `Serilog__MinimumLevel__Default`